 A young girl buys an antique box at a yard sale, unaware that inside the collectible lives a malicious ancient spirit.
 The girl's father teams with his ex-wife to find a way to end the curse upon their child.

-Jeffrey Dean Morgan,
+Jeffrey Dean Morgan

 The death of a child in mysterious circumstances sparks a series of events that seem to represent biblical plagues, which start occurring in, of all places, a town called "Haven" that is located deep in the bowels of Bible belt country in the bayous of Louisiana.
-A former Christian missionary turned religious phenomena debunker and her top open minded student turned personnel assistant are sent to investigate.
+A former Christian missionary turned religious phenomena debunker and her top open minded student turned personal assistant are sent to investigate.
 Written by

 110 of 143 people found this review helpful.